Business 479 Seminar: Las Vegas/Los Angeles Course

 Course Requirements:

-1. Attendance at 4 classes in spring
+1. Attendance at 2 classes before/after travel class.

-2. Full participation in the 2 week travel course
+2. Full participation in the travel course

-3. 1 Book review due April 10
+3. 1 Book review due March 8

 4. A Presentation (photostory or audio powerpoint) to be put up on our website